Honiglebkuchen – German Honey Gingerbread Cake

 4. Add the flour to the honey and mix it till everything is incorporated.
 I like using a wooden spoon for mixing.
 The dough will be quite sticky and soft.

 5. Can you shortcut?
 Yes!
-You can just heat up the honey till it’s fluid and then add it to the flour.
-Heat it up directly in the recipient used for mixing so you don’t waste any honey.
-Or do it like me: I boil water, fill a pan and then put the closed honey jar in it and let it sit for few minutes.
+You can just heat the honey till it’s fluid and then add it to the flour.
+Heat it directly in the recipient used for mixing so you don’t waste any honey.
+Or do it like me: I boil water, fill a pan, and then put the closed honey jar in it and let it sit for a few minutes.
 The honey is then fluid and ready to be mixed with the flour.
+You can also use the microwave, though you don’t have so much control over the temperature.
 The dough will have a slightly more sandy composition but otherwise should be fine.
+The purpose of this “shortcut” is to make an acceptable dough faster, without a thermometer.
+Of course, the best results will be obtained by sticking to the recipe.

 6. Rye flour will give a slightly bitter taste and a brown color, thus a better flavor.
 The proportion is 3 parts all-purpose/bread flour to 1 part rye flour.
 You can, however, replace it with all-purpose/bread flour if you can’t tolerate it.

-7. Let the dough rest in the fridge for minimum 1 day or up to 3 days.
-At this point you can also store it for a longer period of time.
+7. Let the dough rest in the fridge for a minimum of 1 day or up to 3 days.
+At this point, you can also store it for a longer time.
 Make sure it is properly wrapped in a thick kitchen foil and covered with cotton towels.
 Do not use aluminum foil because it will stick to the dough and it will be very hard to remove.

 8. Before using the dough, you should take it out of the fridge a couple of hours before so it reaches room temperature and it’s easier to work with.